saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 worth looking into further.
 There are no NAs in the column or values we want to filter.

-**Step 9** Delete Rows that have "Not Collected" in variable Ethnic\_Identity.
+**Step 9** Delete Rows that have "Not Collected" in the variable Ethnic\_Identity.

-**Step 10** We then discovered that the variable "ethnic\_identity" had the following classes *Mexican *Not Collected *Not Spanish/Hispanic/Latino *Other Hispanic or Latino \*Unknown
+**Step 10** We then discovered that the variable "ethnic\_identity" had the following classes *Mexican *Not Collected *Not Spanish/Hispanic/Latino *Other Hispanic or Latino \*Unknown.
 We omitted the rows that had "Not collected" or "Unknown" since this information will not help with the interpretation of data.

-We then changed "Mexican" to "Latino" and "Other Hispanic or Latino" to "Latino" we changed "Not Spanish/Hispanic/Latino" to "Not Latino" This leaves the data with 2 classes for the variable titled "ethnic\_identity" Latino and Not Latino
+We then changed "Mexican" to "Latino" and "Other Hispanic or Latino" to
+"Latino" we changed "Not Spanish/Hispanic/Latino" to "Not Latino" This leaves the data with 2 classes for the variable titled "ethnic\_identity" Latino and Not Latino